alyssadata/Artificial-Intelligence-Defined-With-AI-Foundations/contact-types/source.md

 A contact-line without source becomes vulnerable to erasure.

-Recognition becomes detached from origin.
+Recognition becomes detached from where it was formed.

 Return becomes treated as repeatable by anyone.